 Herb Butter Rubbed Roasted Turkey

 If turkey if frozen, defrost in refrigerator in a rimmed baking sheet 24 hours for every 5 lbs of frozen turkey.
-For example, thaw 4 days in the fridge for a 20 pound turkey.
+For example, thaw 4 days in the refrigerator for a 20 pound turkey.

 Remove the neck and package inside the chest or backside cavity of the bird.